Kennjenga/tutor-website/README.md

-first clothing website design with bootstrap css
+simple tutor website design with html and plain css
 # tutor-website